 You can also book a day trip to Cotopaxi and Quilotoa for a whirlwind day at some of Ecuador’s most beautiful natural sites.

 Located in the cloud forest of Ecuador, Mindo is a beautiful, warm escape from Quito, just about 2 hours north of the city, and one of the best birdwatching spots in the world.
 Excellent guides like the renowned Richard Hernandez and Marcelo Arias are the best options for experts, though you’ll find excellent excursions even for beginners.

 Mindo isn’t just a spot for birdwatching, though.
-In Mindo, you’ll get the chance to try adventure sports like ziplining and repelling down waterfalls, tubing, birdwatching, and much more.
+In Mindo, you’ll get the chance to try adventure sports like ziplining and repelling down waterfalls, tubing, and much more.
 It’s one of my personal favorite day trips from Quito!

 You can catch a bus in the morning from La Ofelia bus station in the north of Quito, but for a day trip, I recommend booking private transport or a day-trip excursion to Mindo.
 You’ll save time navigating public transport and have a much more relaxing day in this beautiful spot!